Wellness Exams for Pets in Canton, MI

 Caring for Pets at Every Life Stage

-Puppies and kittens should see their veterinarian at 6-8 weeks old for their first exam, fecal test and first vaccinations.
+Puppies and kittens should see their veterinarian at 6-8 weeks old for their first wellness exam, fecal test and first vaccinations.
 Additionally, puppies and kittens are often born with intestinal parasites they received from their mothers while nursing, and these need to be treated quickly.
 For the best analysis, we send fecal samples to a professional lab.

 Did you know that implementing proper nutrition in your pet's first year will impact their health for the rest of their life?
 We will provide you with proper nutritional counseling.
 Also, we will discuss handling, socialization, parasite prevention and other topics during your pet's first exam.
 Our goal is to establish a health baseline and give you the information you need to provide the best possible care for your pet.